SignRoundV2: Toward Closing the Performance Gap in Extremely Low-Bit Post-Training Quantization for LLMs: Introduction

 \section{Introduction}

 The advent of Large Language Models (LLMs) such as GPT~\citep{brown2020language}, LLaMA~\citep{touvron2023llama,meta2024llama3}, Qwen~\citep{bai2023qwen,yang2025qwen3} and DeepSeek~\citep{liu2024deepseek} has marked a major shift in modern artificial intelligence.
 As parameter counts scale from billions to hundreds of billions, these models have demonstrated unprecedented capabilities in reasoning, coding, multimodal understanding, and autonomous agent behaviors.
-However, such scaling comes at the cost of dramatically increased memory consumption, bandwidth pressure, and inference latency, posing significant barriers for real-world deployment, especially on resource-constrained environments such as consumer GPUs, CPUs, or edge devices.
+However, such scaling comes at the cost of dramatically increased memory consumption, bandwidth pressure, and inference latency, posing significant barriers for real-world deployment, especially in resource-constrained environments such as consumer GPUs, CPUs, and edge devices.

-To alleviate these limitations, post-training quantization (PTQ) has emerged as one of the most practical approaches because it avoids costly re-training and can be applied to a wide range of pretrained LLMs~\citep{xiao2023smoothquant,frantar2022gptq,lin2024awq,cheng2024optimize}.
-By compressing weights and activations to low-bit representations, PTQ can yield substantial reductions in memory footprint and hardware cost.
-In particular, the push toward extreme low-bit quantization, for example, sub-4-bit weight-only quantization and 4-bit activation quantization, has become a crucial enabler for democratizing LLM deployment.
-However, achieving this while preserving accuracy remains highly challenging due to increased quantization error, layer sensitivity imbalance, and the lack of hardware-friendly data types.
+To alleviate these limitations, post-training quantization (PTQ)~\citep{xiao2023smoothquant,frantar2022gptq,lin2024awq,cheng2024optimize} has emerged as one of the most practical approaches because it avoids costly re-training and can be applied to a wide range of pretrained LLMs.
+By compressing weights and activations to low-bit representations, PTQ yields substantial reductions in memory footprint and hardware cost.
+In particular, the push toward extremely low-bit quantization, for example, sub-4-bit weight-only quantization and 4-bit activation quantization, has become a crucial enabler for democratizing LLM deployment.